DaleNaci/MatchList/README.md

 # MatchList
-A Python tool used for scouting in VEX Robotics competitions
+A Python tool used for scouting in VEX Robotics competitions.
+Put your team for the first argument.